-- 1 The anadromous fish passage at Wells Dam enables functional populations of salmon and steelhead - 2 to migrate through Wells Reservoir/Lake Pateros to reach spawning grounds in connected tributary - 3 streams.
-The resident fish assemblage in Wells Reservoir and downstream tailrace is composed of a - 4 diverse community of native and introduced, warmwater and cold-water, and recreational and non- - 5 recreational fish species.
-Since the construction of Wells Dam in 1967, several assessments have - 6 either directly or indirectly studied the resident fish assemblage in the Wells Reservoir (McGee 1979; - 7 Douglas County PUD 2007).
-These assessments have identified more than 20 species of resident - 8 fish, including pumpkinseed, rainbow trout, black crappie, smallmouth bass, mountain whitefish, - 9 yellow perch, peamouth, northern pikeminnow, dace, shiners, suckers, and sculpins.
-The resident - 10 fish assemblage in Wells Reservoir/Lake Pateros is similar to the assemblages in Lake Roosevelt, - except adult Chinook and sockeye salmon migrate through Wells Reservoir to arrive at tributary - spawning grounds in the Methow and Okanogan subbasins annually.
-Migratory bull trout are also - present from spawning populations in the Methow and Entiat subbasins. - 14 Native freshwater mollusks in the Columbia River basin include the California floater mussel - 15 (Anodonta californiensis) and Columbia pebblesnail (Fluminicola fuscus) (Oregon Biodiversity - 16 Information Center 2016).
-Their importance in the Columbia River Basin comes from their - ecosystem functions, which benefit native fisheries such as kokanee and redband trout.
-Freshwater - 18 mollusks filter algae, bacteria, and plankton from water, and then expel unneeded materials, which - 19 become food for aquatic insects (Nedeau et al. 2009).
-Mussels stir benthic sediments, releasing - 20 nutrients and providing habitat for insect larvae for adherence to a substrate (Nedeau et al. 2009).
+The anadromous fish passage at Wells Dam enables functional populations of salmon and steelhead to migrate through Wells Reservoir/Lake Pateros to reach spawning grounds in connected tributary streams.
+The resident fish assemblage in Wells Reservoir and downstream tailrace is composed of a diverse community of native and introduced, warmwater and cold-water, and recreational and non-recreational fish species.
+Since the construction of Wells Dam in 1967, several assessments have either directly or indirectly studied the resident fish assemblage in Wells Reservoir (McGee 1979; Douglas County PUD 2007).
+These assessments have identified more than 20 species of resident fish, including pumpkinseed, rainbow trout, black crappie, smallmouth bass, mountain whitefish, yellow perch, peamouth, northern pikeminnow, dace, shiners, suckers, and sculpins.
+The resident fish assemblage in Wells Reservoir/Lake Pateros is similar to the assemblages in Lake Roosevelt, except adult Chinook and sockeye salmon migrate through Wells Reservoir to arrive at tributary spawning grounds in the Methow and Okanogan subbasins annually.
+Migratory bull trout are also present from spawning populations in the Methow and Entiat subbasins.

+Native freshwater mollusks in the Columbia River Basin include the California floater mussel (Anodonta californiensis) and Columbia pebblesnail (Fluminicola fuscus) (Oregon Biodiversity Information Center 2016).
+Their importance in the Columbia River Basin comes from their ecosystem functions, which benefit native fisheries such as kokanee and redband trout.
+Freshwater mollusks filter algae, bacteria, and plankton from water, and then expel unneeded materials, which can become food for aquatic insects (Nedeau et al. 2009).
+Mussels stir benthic sediments, releasing nutrients and providing habitat for insect larvae for adherence to a substrate (Nedeau et al. 2009).

-- 22 Under the No Action Alternative, current and ongoing activities would continue.
-These include the - collection, transport, and release of adult and juvenile salmon (Appendix A) and the operation and - 24 maintenance of currently installed equipment (six net pens on Lake Roosevelt and two net pens in - Rufus Woods Reservoir) and receivers (Appendix B).
-Additional proposed P2IP-related activities - 26 would be less likely to occur due to no assurance of funding.
-Under the No Action Alternative, - 27 current management practices would continue.
-Other hatchery programs, such as the Chief Joseph - 28 Hatchery Program (CJHP), would continue to maintain operations.
-Up to 180,000 juvenile Chinook - 29 salmon, 2,000 adult Chinook salmon, and 500 sockeye salmon would continue to be released - annually into the blocked area from previously identified sources.
-The effects of broodstock - 31 collection and hatchery fish production and release from the CJHP are summarized in the ROD for - 32 the CJHP and the Tribal Resources Management Plan for the Confederated Tribes of the Colville - 33 Reservation (Bonneville 2010; USFWS 2014).
+Under the No Action Alternative, current and ongoing activities would continue.
+These include the collection, transport, and release of adult and juvenile salmon (Appendix A) and the operation and maintenance of currently installed equipment (six net pens on Lake Roosevelt and two net pens in Rufus Woods Reservoir) and receivers (Appendix B).
+Additional proposed P2IP-related activities would be less likely to occur due to no assurance of funding.
+Under the No Action Alternative, current management practices would continue.
+Other hatchery programs, such as the Chief Joseph Hatchery Program (CJHP), would continue to maintain operations.
+Up to 180,000 juvenile Chinook salmon, 2,000 adult Chinook salmon, and 500 sockeye salmon would continue to be released annually into the blocked area from previously identified sources.
+The effects of broodstock collection and hatchery fish production and release from the CJHP are summarized in the ROD for the CJHP and the Tribal Resources Management Plan for the Confederated Tribes of the Colville Reservation (Bonneville 2010; USFWS 2014).

-34 Effects to Resident Fish, Including Non-target Fish Mortality (for example, Bull Trout)
+Effects on Resident Fish, Including Non-target Fish Mortality (for example, Bull Trout)

-- 35 Under the No Action Alternative, the collection, transport, and release of adult Chinook salmon - 36 would continue to occur.
-This would continue to benefit the increase in salmon populations. - 37 Though unlikely to occur at Chief Joseph Hatchery, if bull trout are captured, there would be minor - 38 effects on individuals, including stress, injury, or potential mortality; this is because they are covered - 39 by compliance under current operations (USFWS 2014; Bonneville 2006).
-However, these activities - 40 under the No Action Alternative would take place during times when bull trout are typically in - 41 tributaries; therefore, the likelihood of encountering individuals would be extremely low (USFWS - 42 2014; Bonneville 2006).
+Under the No Action Alternative, the collection, transport, and release of adult Chinook salmon would continue to occur.
+This would continue to benefit the increase in salmon populations.
+Though unlikely to occur at CJH, if bull trout are captured, effects on individuals could include stress, injury, or potential mortality; current operations are covered under existing compliance (USFWS 2014; Bonneville 2006).
+However, these activities under the No Action Alternative would take place during times when bull trout are typically in tributaries; therefore, the likelihood of encountering individuals would be unlikely (USFWS 2014; Bonneville 2006).